Research Summary

 The design research also included development of a measure of motivation for writing that assessed four aspects of motivation: goals, self-efficacy, beliefs, and affect (MacArthur, Philippakos, & Graham, 2015).

-Quasi-Experiment (2012)
+QUASI-EXPERIMENT (2012)

 This study involved 2 colleges, 13 instructors (16 classes), and 276 students (48% minority, 10% non-native English speakers).
 The treatment was compared to control classes that received typical instruction for a full semester; classes were not randomly assigned but were comparable on demographics and pretest writing.
 The SSW curriculum had a large effect on quality of argumentative writing (ES = 1.22), but no significant effect on grammar.
 It also had a large effect on self-efficacy (confidence) and a moderate effect on mastery motivation.
 (MacArthur, Philippakos, & Ianetta, 2015).